OBiLab/NGSEvolBio/00-beforewestart_full.md

 **$WORK**
 This is where you want to put all the code and work on a daily base.
 Working in a space that is different from where the data are is useful to prevent damaging the data.

+## How

+Open (at least) two terminals
+organize the workspace

+data in $CINECA_SCRATCH
+work
+outerr

+absolute paths

+## What

+become familiar with the input/output file format this task take time and the file content is not always immediately clear, howevere teh files ar always well structured  seek for a structure

+prapare input files